ampproject/amphtml/extensions/amp-list/amp-list.md

 ### Specifying an overflow

 Optionally, the `<amp-list>` component can contain an element with the `overflow` attribute.
-If you include a child element of `amp-list` with the `overflow` attribute, it will appear if all of the following conditions are met:
+AMP will display this element if all of the following conditions are met:

--   The size specified for the `amp-list` was not large enough to fit its rendered contents.
+-   The contents rendered into the `amp-list` exceed its specified size.
--   The bottom of `amp-list` is within viewport.
+-   The bottom of `amp-list` is within the viewport.
--   The bottom of `amp-list` is not within 15% of the height of the entire page and within 1000px of the end of the page.
+-   The bottom of `amp-list` is not near the bottom of the page (defined as the minimum of either the bottom 15% of the document or the bottom 1000px)

 If `amp-list` is outside the viewport, it will be automatically expanded.